quickwit-oss/quickwit/docs/overview/concepts/deletes.md

 ## Delete tasks

-A delete task on a given index is executed on all splits created after the delete task creation.
+A delete task on a given index is executed on all splits created before the delete task creation.
 This can be a long-running task that could last several hours if the delete query is matching documents present in many splits.

 To track the progress of the execution, each delete task is given a unique and incremental identifier called "operation stamp" or `opstamp`.
 All existing splits will undergo a delete operation and, after its success, each split metadata will be updated with the corresponding operation stamp.

 All splits created after the creation of a delete tasks will have a `opstamp` greater or equal to the `opstamp` of the delete task (greater if other delete tasks have been created at the same moment).

-Quickwit batches delete operations on a given split: for example, if a split has it delete `opstamp = n` and the last created delete task has a `opstamp = n + 10`, ten delete queries will be executed at once on the split.
+Quickwit batches delete operations on a given split: for example, if a split has it delete `opstamp = n` and the last created delete task has a `opstamp = n + 10`, ten (10) delete queries will be executed at once on the split.

 ## Delete API